Division of Family and Economic Security, Bureau of Working Families

 7.3.3.3 Verification of Time Records

-The W-2 agency must collect and verify timesheets for hours actually worked by a TEMP employee prior to making payments to an employer.
+The W-2 agency must collect and verify timesheets for all hours worked by a TEMP employee prior to making payments to an employer.